 Anker claims that this charger can fuel the MacBook Air 2018 at full speed, and several reviews on Amazon have backed this claim.
 The USB-A ports support the in-house PowerIQ-enabled USB-A ports charge compatible devices at an optimum speed (not fast-charging).

 The device is lightweight and sleek.
 It weighs just 4.8 ounces and measures 3.54 x 3.41 x 0.79 inches, making it easily portable.
 However, it’s not a wall charger in the strictest sense and ships with a 5 ft detachable power cord.

-Both the performance and the sleek form factor has attracted a fair share of reviews.
-At the time of writing, this charger had an average rating of 4.7-stars out of 5 on Amazon.
-As per Fakespot's estimates, around 58% of these reviews are reliable.
+Both the performance and the sleek form factor have attracted a fair share of reviews.
+As per Fakespot’s estimates, around 58% of these reviews are reliable.